Wednesday March 25, 2020

 2:15pm – 3:45pm, Beavis

 Regardless of your city’s population size, retail recruitment can be a challenging process.
 This session will address practical steps you can take to troubleshoot your community’s development strategy and stay on track.
-Communities from various regions will provide inspiration as you lead your community to reach its economic development goals.
+Communities from various regions will provide inspiration for you to lead your community to reach its economic development goals.

 - Chris Briggs, Senior Vice President, Buxton